All Episodes

 That's not how the country runs anymore.

-The left-right paradigm, it's all a hat.
+The left-right paradigm, that's old hat.

-That's not what America's about any.
+That's not what America's about.

 It damn well sure is.

-And the more people on the right and the more Republicans who start believing that there's no left-right paradigm anymore, are gonna be buried.
+And the more people on the right and the more Republicans who start believing that there's no left-right paradigm anymore are going to be buried because we are being dominated by an ideology.

 We're being ruined by an ideology.

-We're being assaulted by an ideology, and it's known as liberalism, progressivism, leftism, whatever the appropriate names are.
+And it's known as liberalism, progressivism, leftism, whatever the appropriate names are.

 It does matter, and the paradigm still does exist.